ElektraInitiative/libelektra/doc/dev/error-handling.md

 everything needed to add a particular error or warning information.
 With that file we achieved a central place for error-related information.
 All other locations are automatically generated instead of having error-prone duplicated code.
-This principle is called ''Don't repeat yourself''.
+This principle is called “Don't repeat yourself”.

 In Elektra’s core and plugins, C macros are responsible for setting the error information and adding warning information.
 In C only a